Mr-Xcoder/CodeGolf-Hackathon/README.md

  - Other potential teams (?): [Japt](https://github.com/ETHproductions/japt/), [MATL](https://github.com/lmendo/MATL).
 On request, I can add more.

 A golfer can participate in one or more teams.
 Good luck golfing!

+## Rules

+If you want to submit your answer to one of the Puzzles, go to the Folder `Puzzle X`, where `X` is the number of the puzzle you want to solve, go to `solutions` and choose one of the available langauges.
+There, create a new file called `<language-name>-<your-username>-<number-of-bytes>-bytes.<language-extension>`.
+Then, paste your submission in the newly created file, after *you make sure that it is correct*!
+Click *Commit Changes* and wait for me to merge it.
+It is also recommended to create a markdown file that includes your code, a [TIO link](https://tio.run) and an explanation on how your code works, if needed.